-Professor Xiao studies human and machine perception of physical properties of objects in dynamic scenes.
-She did her undergraduate work in physical chemistry at Tsinghua University.
+- Professor Xiao studies human and machine perception of dynamic scenes.
+She did her undergraduate work in chemistry at Tsinghua University.
 She received her PhD in Neuroscience from University of Pennsylvania, Philadelphia and did her post-doctoral research at brain and cognitive sciences and CSAL at MIT, and The Smith-kettlewell Eye research Institute in San Francisco.
-Her research focus on the intersection between human perception and computer science, where she applies visual psycho-physics, computer graphics, and computer vision technique to understated how humans perceive physical properties of an object use our perception to predict its likely future behavior, how we design machine algorithm to do the same, and how the brain identify important features of an object to process the physical properties.
+At AU, she is particularly interested in exploring how human adults use multisensory inputs such as vision, audition and haptics to make inferences of object physical properties in dynamic scenes.
+In the meantime, she is interested in applying perceptual results and models in simulation of virtual scenes using computer graphics that create rich multi-sensory experiences.

 DegreesPost-Doc, Brain and Cognitive Sciences, MIT.
 PhD, Neuroscience, University of Pennsylvania.
 BS, Chemistry, Tsinghua University, China.

 Favorite Place in Washington DC:Freer/Sackler Museum of Asian Art

 Book Currently Reading:Causality

 For full publication list, click here.

 Xiao, B., Gkioulekas, I., Adelson, E., Zickler, T., and Bala, K. (2014).
 Looking against the light:How perception of translucency depends on lighting direction.
 Journal of Vision 14(3).

 Akkaynak D., Treibitz T., Xiao, B .
 Gukan, U.A., Allen, J.J.
 Dermirci, U. and Hanlon, R.T.
 (2014) Use of commercial off-the-shelf (COTS) digital cameras for scientific data acquisition and scenespecific color calibration.
 Journal of Optical Society of America, A (31), 2